carolineye326/Wicked-Problems-Final-Project/README.md

 ![](urbanareas.png)
 The above plot illustrates Las Tunas' population density in more detail.
 Las Tunas has a total population of 207,786 people with a total of 7 urban areas throughout the region; the red dot in its central region depicts where the province is most highly populated, which correlates with its urban areas, while the 6 smaller yellow dots represent where the other main urban areas reside.

+From here, I then added roadways and healthcare facilities to observe how urban developments correlate with overall population in the region.

 ## Cuba's Human Settlements, Roadways, and Healthcare Facilities

 ![](healthcare_cuba.png)

 ![](final3Dplot.png)